-2018 was the year I began to learn surfing in earnest.
+2018 was the year I began learning to surf in earnest.
 In the years leading up to this, I'd tried surfing before.
-A lesson in Hawaii, a board rental in Mexico.
+A lesson in Hawaii, a board rental in Mexico: it never really stuck.

-In Bali specifically, where ironically many locals don't swim or fish because the Ocean is where the majority of Bali's brand of Hinduism decrees is the home of the vast population of demons and ogres.
+In Bali specifically, where ironically many locals don't swim or fish because the ocean is, in the Balinese brand of Hindusim, the residence of demons, ogres, and other just terrible things.

-Our first place was in Canggu, Bali – just a 10 minute drive from Batu Bolong Beach.
-There, regardless of season, the waves break from 4 to 10 feet in luxurious, comfortable warm water.
+That first trip in Bali, we stayed outside Canggu – just a 10 minute drive from Batu Bolong Beach.
+There, regardless of season, the waves break from 4 to 8 feet in luxuriant, comfortable, warm water.
+1

 So, I rented a surfboard for $10 and paddled out.

 When you're a beginner, learning to surf can feel like building a card house next to an oscillating fan.

 Start by getting on the board, then get balanced, start to paddle and get moving… the house is complete.

 Then, a wave comes.